MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_tutorials/1_github_actions.md

 In the context of multiproject CI/CD we also have:

 - Reusable workflows.
 Templated workflows.
 Acts like a job.
-Can't call other reusable workflows.
+Can call other reusable workflows.
 - Composite actions.
 Bundles many actions together into a single step.
 Must be called from within another workflow's jobs.